DonghaoWu/MERN-template-application/README.md

 #### Replace the `<password>` with the user password from MongoDB Altas, you can find it here

-- A
+- A.
   <p align="center">
   <img src="./assets/6.png" width=80% align= 'center'>
   </p>

-- B you can edit and update your password here.
+- B. you can edit and update your password here.

   <p align="center">
   <img src="./assets/7.png" width=80% align= 'center'>
   </p>

-- C
+- C.

 <p align="center">
 <img src="./assets/8.png" width=80% align= 'center'>